Lexington, SC Workers' Comp Attorney

 - Death benefits, which families can receive for burial expenses and two-thirds of the deceased person’s income for up to 500 weeks

 Workers’ compensation cases can be complex, but we can help make sure that you are treated fairly.
 We work to see that temporary wage benefits are being properly and promptly paid, and we fight to assist you in getting these benefits reinstated when the insurance company has improperly stopped paying.
-We can also help make sure all medical bills are paid and strive to see that you get the medical treatment that you are entitled to receive.
+Our attorneys can also help make sure all medical bills are paid and strive to see that you get the medical treatment that you are entitled to receive.

 $2,000,000 Wrongful Death